Haunt-o/AI-Dungeon-Context-Language/README.md

 consistent with the context info while also expanding on it in reasonable ways to make different playthroughs different.

-Overall, HCL should strike a good balance between being usable by both players and AI.
+Overall, NaCL should strike a good balance between being usable by both players and AI.

 ### Historical Notes